Start an LLC in South Carolina with these Five Easy Steps

 To form an LLC in South Carolina you will need to file the Articles of Organization with the South Carolina Secretary of State, which costs $110.
 You can apply online or by mail.
 The Articles of Organization is the legal document that officially creates your South Carolina Limited Liability Company.

-Follow the step-by-step guide below to start your South Carolina LLC today and get your business up and running.
+Follow the step-by-step guide below to form a South Carolina LLC today and get your business up and running.
+To learn more about LLCs and their benefits, please read our What is an LLC guide.

 STEP 1: Name your South Carolina LLC